INTRODUCTION

 Usually you can run an app from the terminal command line, and when it appears on the dock, you can right click its icon, select add to favorites and that will add it permanently to the dock.

-Then edited the blender.desktop in the Blender directory to point to the executable in the section Exec and the Blender icon in section Icon.
+Then edit the blender.desktop in the Blender directory to point to the executable in the section Exec and the Blender icon in section Icon.

 Copy the file to where Gnome can find it.